apache/druid/docs/content/operations/api-reference.md

 * `/druid/broker/v1/loadstatus`

-Returns a flag indicating if the broker knows about all segments in Zookeeper.
-This can be used to know when a broker node is ready to be queried after a restart.
+Returns a flag indicating if the Broker knows about all segments in Zookeeper.
+This can be used to know when a Broker process is ready to be queried after a restart.

 #### Queries